 The Details of the Crime

 Before the 2017 Colorado Supreme Court ruling on medical marijuana, Robert Crouse had charges brought against him in 2011 for the possession of 55 grown cannabis plants, with one pound of useable marijuana estimated per each.
 Additionally, he had six pounds of refined pot seized.
-After the defendant delivered the affirmative defense, proving he was within the legal right as a patient to possess the entire quantity the police had confiscated, the charges were effectively dropped.
+After the defendant delivered the affirmative defense, proving he was within the legal right as a medical marijuana cardholder to possess the entire quantity the police had confiscated, the charges were effectively dropped.

 As the constitutional amendment clearly states, seized cannabis plants, useable marijuana, and any other products are to be returned if the charges are dismissed or acquitted.
-After the trial had been decided in his favor, Crouse sought to retrieve his plants and medicine from the clutches of local law enforcement.
+After the trial had been decided in his favor, Crouse sought to retrieve his plants from the clutches of local law enforcement.
 In the process, the judge approved the return of marijuana in compliance with the state constitution, not concerned by instructing law enforcement to play an active role in supplying a federally illegal substance to a citizen, rather than just passively letting it happen.
 The decision was later sent to the Colorado Court of Appeals, where it was upheld in a 2:1 majority.